 A parent doesn’t need a degree in psychiatry to know that it’s not always easy to talk to a teenager.
 Having a serious discussion about the dangers of teenage drinking and driving is extra tough.
-However, with National Teen Driver Safety Week underway (Oct.
-18 – 24), you can jump start a conversation about the dangers of impaired driving.
+However, with National Teen Driver Safety Week taking place from Oct.
+17 – 23, you can jump start a conversation about the dangers of impaired driving.

 It’s an important conversation.
 But how it takes place is almost as important.
 Here are some ideas about how to talk to your teenager about why drinking and driving don’t mix.